 Representation of the People Act 1918

 In 1918 the Representation of the People Act was passed which allowed women over the age of 30 who met a property qualification to vote.
-Although 8.5 million women met this criteria, it only represented 40 per cent of the total population of women in the UK.
+Although 8.5 million women met this criteria, it was only about two-thirds of the total population of women in the UK.

 Equal Franchise Act 1928